RaquelO/Python/README.md

 # Python
 All my assignments from my first Python class.
 I earned a grade of 100 on each one.
+These assignments were completed during the fall semester of 2017.